 Undercard results from Manchester Arena, England, UK

-The St Helens man had the upper hand throughout, although Bajrektarevic can have valid gripes about the timing of the stoppage in the fifth round.
+The St Helens man had the upper hand throughout.
+However, Bajrektarevic can have valid gripes about the stoppage’s timing in the fifth round.

 The British and Commonwealth welterweight titles were added to Sam Eggington’s belt haul as the Birmingham fighter totally dominated previously undefeated Glen Foot.

-Eggington, who lost in the Prizefighter tournament Foot would go on to win back in 2013, showed just how much he has come on by taking every round of the eight sessions the fight lasted.
+Eggington, who lost in the Prizefighter tournament Foot would win back in 2013, showed just how much he has come on by taking every round of the eight sessions the fight lasted.

-A head clash caused a bad cut to open up on Foot’s left eye and referee Steve Gray called a halt to the fight, realistically though to save the Sunderland man from further punishment.
+A head clash caused a bad cut to open up on Foot’s left eye.
+Referee Steve Gray called a halt to the fight.
+Realistically though, to save the Sunderland man from further punishment.